Technologicat/unpythonic/README.md

 *Known issue*: For some reason, during a given session, this takes effect only starting with the second Python file opened.
 The first Python file opened during a session shows with the default syntax highlighting.
 Probably something to do with the initialization order of font-lock and whichever `python-mode` is being used.

 Tested with `anaconda-mode`.

+### How to use (for Emacs beginners)

+If you use the [Spacemacs](http://spacemacs.org/) kit, the right place to insert the snippet is into the function `dotspacemacs/user-config`.
+Here's [my spacemacs.d](https://github.com/Technologicat/spacemacs.d/) for reference; the snippet is in `prettify-symbols-config.el`, and it's invoked from `dotspacemacs/user-config` in `init.el`.

+In a basic Emacs setup, the snippet goes into the `~/.emacs` startup file, or if you have an `.emacs.d/` directory, then into `~/.emacs.d/init.el`.

 ## License